 Over the years the space has been a dance hall, a voting venue, a library, a temporary Church, a sports arena & a theatre.
 The hall continues to be a valuable community space with dance & exercise classes and community plays.
 The All-Ireland award winning drama group, Dalkey Players stage their productions here.

-The complex is a very popular cultural attraction & venue which hosts a multitude of events including Writers’ festivals, exhibitions, product launches, brand activation events, award ceremonies, filming location, client & staff entertainment, team building, networking and corporate events, even acting as a civil wedding venue occasionally.
+The complex is a very popular cultural attraction & venue which hosts a multitude of events including Writers’ festivals, exhibitions, product launches, brand activation events, award ceremonies, small & large-scale filming location, client & staff entertainment, team building, networking and corporate events.

 A unique venue, steeped in history and in an atmospheric location, it is perfect for your next event!
 To book one of our luxury experiences for your staff, client or corporate group or to discuss venue hire, submit an email and a member of the team will liaise with you.